iterative/dvc.org/content/docs/command-reference/repro.md

 > This example continues the previous one.

 We can use `dvc repro` to reproduce a pipeline partially till a specific stage.
-Let's add this line to `text.txt`:
+Let's add a line to `text.txt` , for example:

 ```
 ...